kojix2/lolcat.cr/README.md

 # lolcat

-Crystal implimentation of the [lolcat](https://github.com/busyloop/lolcat).
+Crystal implementation of the [lolcat](https://github.com/busyloop/lolcat).

 - Animation is not supported yet.